Kingfish cooked in a delicious coconut gravy…

 - Let coconut milk come to a slight boil.

 - Add tamarind juice, combine well.

-- Gently combine well, cook covered over medium heat for 15 minutes until the fish has cooked.
+- Gently combine well, cook covered over medium heat for 15 minutes until the fish has cooked through.

 - Taste and add more salt or chili powder (if you like this curry to be spicy).

-- Open the lid, cook for 5 more minutes till the gravy thickens.
+- Open the lid, cook for 5 more minutes till the gravy has slightly thickened.

 - Don't stir the curry frequently as this will cause the fish to break apart.

-- Take the pot off the heat and keep covered.
+- Take the pot off the heat and keep it covered for a few minutes.

-- Place a small frying pan over medium heat, add oil.
+- Making the tempering: place a small frying pan over medium heat, add oil.

-- When the oil turns hot, add mustard seeds let it splutter.
+- When the oil turns hot, add mustard seeds let splutter.

 - Add small/pearl onions.

 - Saute till onions turn golden brown.

-- Add the tempering over the fish curry, keep it covered for sometime.
+- Add the tempering over the fish curry, keep the curry covered for sometime.

-- Serve the curry along with rice, kappa (Tapioca) chapati, pathiri, orotti, puttu etc.
+- Serve the curry along with rice, kappa-tapioca, chapati, pathiri, orotti, puttu, appam, etc.

-- The fish curry tastes more delicious the next day.
+- The fish curry tastes even more delicious the next day.

-Pomfret, Sardines, Anchovies, Mackerel can also be added.
+Pomfret, sardines, anchovies, mackerel, salmon can also be added.